DefaultO/RTTIScanner/README.md

 ```

 With the right applications, you can ditch your old multi-level pointers in favor of lists of class names which, unlike static offsets, won't change with version updates.

-## Keep in mind that RTTI information only generates for classes that contain virtual function tables, and the method implemented here is only guaranteed for MSVC-built applications.
-Admin rights and a 64-bit system required.